Consistent approach to study gluon quasi-particles: Results

 \subsection{Parameter Fitting}

-The variation of scaled pressure with the scaled temperature may be readily obtained by evaluating Eq.~\ref{eq.pressure1}.
-With $\beta_1 \sim 2$ the transition was observed for $T/T_d \sim 1$ as shown in Fig.~\ref{fig_press_com}.
-The gluon quasi-particle pressure remains physically consistent throughout the range of temperatures with this simple one-parameter model.
-However quantitative agreement with data from lattice SU(3) field theory remains to be achieved.

-To this end the minimal change that can be incorporated is to introduce a temperature dependent effective mass ($m_g(T)$) for the gluon-quasi-particles.
-In similar considerations, effects of constant mass was studied in~\cite{Sasaki:2012bi}, while a temperature dependent ansatz was used in~\cite{Ruggieri:2012ny}, following the studies in~\cite{Peshier:2005pp}.
-We consider $\tilde{m}_g(T) = m_g(T)/T $, and substitute $|\tilde{\vec{p}}|$ with $\tilde{E}_g = \sqrt{|\tilde{\vec{p}}|^2+\tilde{m}_g(T)^2}$ in Eqs.(\ref{eq.ztd} $-$ \ref{eq.expect2}).
-We used the lattice data~\cite{Giusti:2016iqr} for pressure and solved for the scaled masses from the pressure equation $p/T^4|_{model}=p/T^4|_{lattice}$ to an accuracy of $10^{-6}$ or better.
-The momentum rescaling would be undefined for $T \rightarrow 0$.
-Also for very small $T/T_d$, there are numerical uncertainties, and we found reliable results only above $T/T_d \sim 0.045$.
-The numerical value of the partition function at any given $T/T_d$ was therefore normalized with the one at $T/T_d = 0.045$.
+The variation of $p/T^4$ with $T/T_d$ obtained from Eq.~\ref{eq.pressure1}, is completely consistent throughout the range of temperatures (Fig.~\ref{fg.press_com}).
+We chose $\beta_1 \sim 2$.
+However for quantitative agreement with data from lattice SU(3) field theory, we consider a temperature dependent effective mass ($m_g(T) $) for the gluon quasi-particles.
+Effects of such constant mass was studied in~\cite{Sasaki:2012bi}, while a temperature dependent ansatz was used in~\cite{Ruggieri:2012ny}, following the studies in~\cite{Peshier:2005pp}.
+We substitute $|\tilde{\vec{p}}|$ with $\tilde{E}_g = \sqrt{|\tilde{\vec{p}}|^2+\tilde{m}_g(T)^2}$ in Eq.~\ref{eq.ztd}, where $\tilde{m}_g(T) = m_g(T)/T $.
+The lattice data~\cite{Giusti:2016iqr} for pressure was solved for the scaled masses from the pressure equation $p/T^4|_{model}=p/T^4|_{lattice}$ to an accuracy of $10^{-6}$ or better.
+The momentum rescaling is undefined for $T \rightarrow 0$.
+Also the numerical uncertainties were insignificant only above $T/T_d \sim 0.45$.
+Therefore the partition function at a given $T/T_d$ was normalized with the one at $T/T_d = 0.45$.

-The extracted parameters are shown in Fig.\ref{fg.mass_pg} as data points.
-The functional dependence of the scaled mass $\tilde{m}_g(T) = m_g(T)/T$ has an abrupt change close to $T/T_d=1$, requiring a functional fit of the form,
+The extracted scaled masses $\tilde{m}_g(T) = m_g(T)/T$ are shown in Fig.\ref{fg.mass_pg} as data points.
+The functional dependence of $\tilde{m}_g(T)$ has an abrupt change close to $T/T_d=1$, and may have a functional form,

-Here again $T_d$ is arbitrary and we have assumed $v=(2/T_d)^3$.
-The parameters $\alpha$, $\beta$ and $\gamma$ are obtained by least square fit using the ``gnuplot" software.
-The functional form of the scaled mass for the two branches of $T/T_d$ are also shown in Fig.~\ref{fg.mass_pg}.
+With $T_d$ arbitrary and assuming $v=(2/T_d)^3$, the functional fit is shown in Fig.~\ref{fg.mass_pg}.
+The parameters $\alpha$, $\beta$ and $\gamma$ are obtained by least square fit using the "gnuplot" software, and summarized in Table~\ref{table1}.